DesktopGooseUnofficial/ResourceHub/README.md

 ---

 ⚠️ This website uses Google Analytics.
 If you are not comfortable with being tracked, we understand.
-Try using something that can block trackers, we recommend [uBlock Origin](https://github.com/gorhill/ublock#installation).
+Try using something that can block trackers, we recommend [uBlock Origin](https://github.com/gorhill/ublock#installation) or your browser's built-in protection measures (Edgeium, Firefox, Chrom(e|ium).

 🤔 **What does 🙂, 😐, ☹️ and ❓ mean?** Please see our [Content Ratings guide](info/ContentRatings.md).